Who Is a Product Owner?

 The roles of a PO vary depending on the development and production environment.
 However, many Product Owners share these common responsibilities:

-Alignment on Vision
+Alignment on the Vision

 Management of the Product Backlog